tdoolan/info/fulltime/index.md

 # Fulltime minor

-This program is only offered to Dutch-speaking students.
+<small>This program is only offered to Dutch-speaking students.</small>

 - **Planning**: naar keuze semester 1 of semester 2
     - semester 1: 2 september 2019 – 31 januari 2020